Thamasb/battleships-game/README.md

 # Deployment

-The project has been deployed using [Heroku](https://id.heroku.com/) using the following steps:
+The project has been deployed using [Heroku](https://id.heroku.com/) for the following steps:
 1. Sign up to Heroku's website.
 2. On Heroku dashboard click "Create new app".
 3. Enter the "App name" and "Choose a region" than coose "Create app".